Integrating ruff check with mypy in CI: Zero-Conflict Pipeline Configuration

 Common Mistakes

-- Sharing a single cache directory between ruff and mypy: Leads to corrupted cache states, invalid incremental analysis, and unpredictable false positives when runners reuse artifacts.
+ANN*rules when mypy is active. - Sharing a single cache directory between ruff and mypy: Leads to corrupted cache states and unpredictable false positives when runners reuse artifacts.
+Always use separate directories.

 - Using